 Picking up groceries could be an outing opportunity with your or a Home Care Aide.

-It is a task your loved one could do on their own if they are tech savy or using the Schwan's Catalog.
+It is a task your loved one could do on their own with a catalog or online if they are tech savvy.

-Peapod is the grocery delivery and pick up service associated with the Giant Supermarkets in the Philadelphia area.
-They've made purchasing groceries online so easy.
+Instacart or Peapod are making getting groceries online so easy.
 You are able to use coupons and get discounts.
 Its easy to use, place place your order online, select a delivery time or pick up time.